Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and the Geometrical Trinity

 The upshot of this is that, despite the fact that all three theories utilize entirely different geometric structures to describe gravity, \textit{they are all dynamically equivalent to each other}.
 This follows from the fact that total divergence terms, also known as boundary terms, do not affect the equations of motion when variational procedures are used to construct the dynamics of these theories.
-This means that all three theories (GR, TEGR, and STGR) obey the exact same Einstein field equations (albeit written in terms of different geometric quantities).
+This means that all three theories (GR, TEGR, and STEGR) obey the exact same Einstein field equations (albeit written in terms of different geometric quantities)---see \textcite{Heisenberg, Capozziello:2022zzh} for further discussions of these results.
 The three classic tests of GR test only the trajectories of massive bodies and photons according to the Schwarzschild solution of the Einstein field equations.
-Consequently, any theory whose dynamics satisfy the Einstein field equations will give identical predictions for any such tests.
-Indeed, TEGR and STGR reproduce this same Schwarzschild solution for the spherically symmetric static spacetimes that we consider for these tests \parencite{Aldrovandi:2013wha, Adak}.
+Consequently, any theory whose dynamics are equivalent to the Einstein field equations will give identical predictions for any such tests.
+Indeed, TEGR and STEGR reproduce this same Schwarzschild solution for the spherically symmetric static spacetimes that we consider for these tests \parencite{Aldrovandi:2013wha, Adak}.
 This challenges the notion that these tests offer confirmation for \emph{specifically} GR, and the view of gravity as a manifestation of \emph{specifically} spacetime curvature.
-TEGR and STGR give empirically equivalent descriptions for all dynamical tests, while describing gravitational degrees of freedom as following from torsion or non-metricity in a flat spacetime environment.
+TEGR and STEGR give empirically equivalent descriptions for all dynamical tests, while describing gravitational degrees of freedom as following from torsion or non-metricity in a flat spacetime environment.

 To say more on this: consider moving from the geodesic equation in GR to the geodesic equation in one of these alternative theories: